 The Canadian government is not living up to its promises to re-engage in UN peacekeeping.
-By May 2020, it had reached the lowest level of personnel contribution since 1956, in part due to the COVID-19, but also because of a poor position to start with.
+It is doing the opposite.
+At the end of June 2020, it was at the lowest level of personnel contribution since 1956, in part due to the COVID-19, but also because of a poor position to start with.

 The air force contribution in Mali in 2018/19 was substantial and valued by the world organization but it lasted only one year.
-A new means of aerial transport assistance has been established, which is also to be commended, but it is only one C-130 tactical aircraft for 5 days of UN service a month; NATO missions in Iraq and Latvia clearly have priority.
+A new means of aerial transport assistance has been established, which is also to be commended, but it is only one C-130 tactical aircraft for 5 days of UN service a month (now suspended).

 Ironically, the same month that Canada hosted a peacekeeping pledging conference (Vancouver, November 2017), the number of Canadian uniformed personnel in UN peacekeeping was lower than at any other point since the creation of the first peacekeeping force in 1956.
-It decreased even further in the months afterwards (to 40 in May 2018 and then to 35 in April 2020).
-Even with the increase in Mali (July 2018 to August 2019), the average monthly contribution of the Trudeau government since it assumed power in 2015 is still less than that of the previous government: on average, 114 uniformed personnel for the Trudeau government 2015-19 and 157 for the Harper government, 2006-15.
+It decreased even further in the months afterwards (to 40 in May 2018 and then to 34 by end of June 2020).
+Even with the increase in Mali (July 2018 to August 2019), the average monthly contribution of the Trudeau government since it assumed power in 2015 is still less than that of the previous government: on average, 102 uniformed personnel for the Trudeau government 2015-20 and 157 for the Harper government, 2006-15.

 The Trudeau government is not “back” and it is certainly not on track to meet its promises.
 Canada has not re-engaged, though a substantial commitment was made with the one mission in Mali.
 The rhetoric remains lofty on paper and in speeches but the Canadian government has yet to match its words with deeds.
 Canada is not leading by example and has defaulted on its own advice to the world: “The time for change is now and we must be bold” (Minister Sajjan’s speech to UN Security Council, 28 March 2018, copy).